-- A. pass all required courses;

-- B. earn 88 semester credits;

-- C. complete six semesters in residence;

-- D. have a cumulative grade point average of at least 2.0 at the end of the final semester;

-- E. satisfy the skills requirement of paragraph 1.4B and the writing requirement of paragraph 1.4C.
+- A. pass all required courses; - B. earn 88 semester credits, at least 68 of which must be earned in courses that require attendance in regularly scheduled classroom sessions.; - C. complete six semesters in residence; - D. have a cumulative grade point average of at least 2.3 at the end of the final semester: - E. satisfy the skills requirement of paragraph 1.4B and the writing requirement of paragraph 1.4C.